How to Prevent Out of Stock Status

 At a certain point in time, multichannel inventory management systems become necessary.
 As e-retailers find themselves selling on several channels, from carts and marketplaces to point-of-sale solutions and social buy buttons, inventory is spread thin with orders coming from all directions.

 And it’s not just about sales channels, it’s about suppliers as well.
 Growing e-retailers may find themselves diversifying their fulfillment models by working with different suppliers to expand their product catalog.
-They might’ve started off picking, packing, and shipping orders on their own, but scaling often means working with a third-party logistics provider (3PL) or a dropshipping supplier who’s tied to your inventory in some way.
+They might have started off picking, packing, and shipping orders on their own, but scaling often means working with a third-party logistics provider (3PL) or a dropshipping supplier who’s tied to your inventory in some way.

 When a small business gets into multichannel sales, it’s time for an inventory management system.
 Instead of subtracting quantities after fulfilling every sales channel’s orders, the channels will connect with the system for easy, hands-off communication.

 Once channels are integrated, a merchant plugs in the current inventory quantity from those good ole spreadsheets, and communication begins.
 As orders come in through sales channels, the system adjusts inventory quantities and writes the new quantity back to the sales channels.
-On the supply-side, it links with your 3PLs or suppliers for full visibility into inventory.
+On the supply side, it links with your 3PLs or suppliers for full visibility into inventory.

-Some inventory tools are also equipped with purchase order features that allow a merchant to restock inventory by simply entering the purchase quantity, and pressing “send” to alert the supplier.
+Some inventory tools are also equipped with purchase order features that allow a merchant to restock inventory by simply entering the purchase quantity and pressing “send” to alert the supplier.

 Managing Mistakes

-Let’s say a famous celebrity name drops you, causing a wave of consumers to flood your store, washing away all your product and causing a stockout.
+Let’s say a famous celebrity name drops you, causing a wave of consumers to flood your store, washing away all your products, and causing a stockout.
 You had no way to see it coming, and you were managing inventory fine, but now you’ve got some out-of-stock products.

 It’s damage control time.